WGH History

 into the 1970s, Jim Moore was News and Public Affairs Director.
 The

-Ira Hull, Carlton Shrieves, Pete Glazer, Wayne Combs, Gene Galusha, Allan Pressley, Joe
+Ira Hull, Carlton Shrieves, Pete Glazer, Wayne Combs, Gene Galusha, Jim

-Lowenthal, J. Michael Rasnick, and Brad Face.
+Edwin Carlyle, Darrell Hosack, Christian Walters and Carl Hollander.
 George Passage, Editorial Director of The

 Daily Press, presented his nightly commentary on the air from 1960 into the